gustopn/deduplicator/README.md

 on HDDs - does not apply to SSDs).

 I deduplicated 1.4T out of 7.3T filesystem using this script.
 So this is no joke.

+# bugs
+Maybe, but first of all there is a lot of room for improvement.
+I know. ;-) It just happened to be good enough for me.
+However, I am planning to improve on the shortcommings I know well of as soon as I have time for it.